veronica-f-reyes/individual-project/README.md

 #### For linear regression model predicting number of runs, I chose the Ordinary Least Squares Linear Regression model due to its lowest RMSE and highest explained variance, $R^2$

-- The Linear Regression model performed well on out of sample (test) data beating the baseline with an explained variance score, $R^2$, of 17% and came up with the lowest RMSE of 2.76.
+- The Linear Regression model performed well on out of sample (test) data beating the baseline with an explained variance score, $R^2$, of 35% and came up with the lowest RMSE of 2.43.
 - Features used for this model include rolling averages for the following baseball hitting stats:
     - `'roll_RBI'` - runs batted in; a stat indicating that a baseball player got a hit that resulted in a run being scored.
-    - `'roll_OBP'` - on base percentage; a stat capturing the percentage a number times a player gets on base
-    - `'roll_SLG'` - slugging percentage; a stat capturing the hitting 'power' of a baseball player by giving more weight to more base earned hits; Total Bases/At Bats or (1B + 2*2B + 3*3B + 4*HR)/AB
-    - `'roll_OPS'` - a combination of OBP and SLP to measure a baseball players ability to get on base and hit the ball; On-Base + Slugging Percentages
-    - `'roll_batting_avg'` - the average number of times a baseball player hit the ball and got on base; Hits/At Bats
+    - `'roll_hits'`  - rolling average of hits in the past 3 games per team
+    - `'roll_plate_app'` - rolling average of plate appearances in the past 3 games per team
+    - `'roll_HR'` - rolling average of home runs in the past 3 games per team

 ## DELIVER:
 ***